 ICSID Convention and New York Convention

-South Korea has been a member of the International Center for the Settlement of Investment Disputes (ICSID) since ratifying the convention in 1967.
+The ROK has been a member of the International Center for Settlement of Investment Disputes (ICSID) since ratifying the convention in 1967.
 It has also acceded to the New York Convention.
 There are no specific domestic laws providing for enforcement.
 South Korean courts have made rulings based on the ROK government’s position acceding to the convention, however.

 The ROK is a member of the International Commercial Arbitration Association and the World Bank’s Multilateral Investment Guarantee Agency.
 ROK courts may ultimately be called upon to enforce an arbitrated settlement.
 When drafting contracts, it may be useful to provide for arbitration by a neutral body such as the International Commercial Arbitration Association.
 U.S. companies should seek local expert legal counsel when drawing up any type of contract with a South Korean entity.

 The United States has a bilateral Treaty of Friendship, Commerce, and Navigation with the ROK that contains general provisions pertaining to business relations and investment.
 The KORUS FTA contains strong, enforceable investment provisions that went into force in March 2012.